Superior quality and unmatched expertise under one roof.

 By curing components without the use of an autoclave, we reduce energy and tooling costs.
-Using out of autoclave manufacturing methods, we can support substantial volumes as well as improving cycle times.
+Using out-of-autoclave manufacturing methods, we can support substantial volumes as well as improve cycle times.

-We specialize in multiple out of autoclave manufacturing methods, including oven curing traditional wet layup application of material.
+We specialize in multiple autoclave manufacturing methods, including oven curing traditional wet layup application of the material.
 Our variety of expertise allows us to customize production to the customer’s needs.

 Matching the tools to your project.

-Given our expertise and decades of experience in manufacturing composites parts in a variety of industries, we are highly skilled at designing and building composite production tooling.
+Given our expertise and decades of experience in manufacturing composite parts in a variety of industries, we are highly skilled at designing and building composite production tooling.

 Ideal cosmetic standards and adept tooling solutions.